Goldbacks

 50 Wyoming Goldback Aurum Gold Note

-But goldbacks are something unique.
+Goldbacks are a truly unique way to invest in gold.
 Used as a “complementary currency” to the United States Dollar, goldbacks are being used to barter in several states within the U.S. These alternative currencies are nothing new; hundreds of alt currencies exist in parts of the United States.
 But goldbacks are more than simply a new form of paper currency; goldbacks are actually made partly of pure gold!
-Because of this, the value of a goldback is directly tied to the sustainable, consistent value of gold bullion.
+Because of this, the value of a goldback is directly tied to the sustainable, consistent value of gold bullion..

 Hero Bullion currently sells two different goldback series: Utah and Nevada.
 Both of these series include multiple denominations with their own beautiful and intricate designs.
 One goldback is equal to 1/1000th of an ounce of gold.
 This kind of extremely small fractional denomination is hard to find in the bullion industry, and many investors with limited capital could benefit from these small denominations.